 The City maintains a six-year financial planning horizon and balances requirements to resources over the life of the six-year forecast.
 As part of this process, one-time excesses of revenues over expenses are identified and allocated to one-time expenses.
 Ongoing costs are funded only by ongoing revenue sources.
 In 2008, the City received national recognition for its prudent financial modeling and forecasting strategies when Standard and Poors upgraded the City's bond rating from AA to AAA, making Sammamish the youngest city in the state to ever get the top rating.
-As of 2017, the City no longer holds a bond rating, as all outstanding bonds have been paid.
+In 2018, the City does not hold a bond rating, as all outstanding bonds have been paid.

 Since the City's incorporation in 1999, an average of \$13 million per year has been invested in capital assets including roads, parks, and buildings.
 This new infrastructure brings with it increased operating costs.
-Public safety expenditures for police and fire contracted services accounted for 35% of General Fund expenditures in 2017, down from a high of 49% in 2010.
+Public safety expenditures for police and fire contracted services accounted for 31% of General Fund expenditures in 2018, down from a high of 49% in 2010.
 While ending fund balances remain healthy, the City Council and management are discussing revenue source alternatives in anticipation of expenditures exceeding current revenue sources in the next five to ten years.

 Sammamish operates using a combination of city staff and contracted services to ensure flexibility in operations and maintain a sustainable level of service to the citizens.
 As Sammamish moves forward, economic indicators will continue to be monitored, and adjustments to city spending and service levels made to maintain the City's financial health.
 The City uses a long-term financial forecasting model to assist with future planning.
 This model's projections are shared with the City Council on a regular basis.
+City policies that can have a significant impact on the financial statements are discussed in detail in Note 1 of this report.